flathub/org.openmsx.openMSX/README.md

 # Flatpak for openMSX

 openMSX is an emulator for the MSX home computer system.
-MSX is an old Z80-based family of home computers as an attempt to establish a single standard in home computing similar to VHS in video.
+MSX was a standard for Z80-based home computers, and was a (largely) Japanese attempt to establish a single standard in home computing similar to VHS in video.

-The MSX standard has been designed by a company called ASCII in cooperation with Microsoft which has provided a firmware version of its extended BASIC (called "MicroSoft eXtended BASIC") for the machine, which explains the MSX name.
+The MSX standard was designed by ASCII Corporation in Japan, in cooperation with Microsoft Japan.
+The later of which provided the extended BASIC (called "MicroSoft eXtended BASIC") for the machine.

-In addition to emulating MSX, MSX2, MSX2+, MSX Turbo R and many of it's peripherals, openMSX also supports emulating the ColecoVision game console and the SpectraVideo SVI-318 and SVI-328 home computer systems.
+In addition to emulating MSX, MSX2, MSX2+, MSX Turbo R and many of it's peripherals, openMSX also supports emulating the ColecoVision and Sega SG-1000 game consoles and the SpectraVideo SVI-318 and SVI-328 home computer systems.

 ## Installation